-This public-use microdata file presents data from the 2001 Survey of Household Spending (SHS) conducted in January through March 2002.
-Information about the spending habits, dwelling characteristics and household equipment of Canadian households during 2001 was obtained by asking people in the ten provinces and the three territories to recall their expenditures for the previous calendar year (spending habits) or as of December 31 (dwelling characteristics and household equipment).
+This public-use microdata file presents data from the 2002 Survey of Household Spending (SHS) conducted in January through March 2003.
+Information about the spending habits, dwelling characteristics and household equipment of Canadian households during 2002 was obtained by asking people in the ten provinces to recall their expenditures for the previous calendar year (spending habits) or as of December 31 (dwelling characteristics and household equipment).